Mendi03/Crime_prediction_Capstone/README.md

 # Crime-Rate-Prediction-and-Analysis

-This is a file containing my capstone project where I used data science and data analysis techniques to predict and label the most dangerous areas in Little Rock Arkansas
+This is my final school project (Capstone) where I used data science and data analysis techniques to predict and label the most dangerous areas in Little Rock, Arkansas using clustering techniques

+In summary,